Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Tax Implications of Selling Land to a Developer

-Selling land can have significant tax implications.
-It is absolutely critical to meet with your CPA or tax advisor months before the closing to devise a strategy.
+Selling land can have significant tax implications that will materially affect your net proceeds.
+It is absolutely critical to meet with your CPA or tax advisor months before the closing—ideally when you're first considering the sale—to devise a strategy.
 Last-minute tax planning rarely yields optimal results.

 Potential Ongoing Obligations or Restrictions